-271. shall on such occasions as the Divisional Grand Master or District Grand Master may require, carry out the duties of a Grand Director of Ceremonies, and shall assist the Grand Director of Ceremonies in the performance of his duties.
-80. Duties of Other Grand Officers: The duties of the other Grand Officers and of any other persons appointed by Grand Lodge or the Board of a vacancy will occur.
+272. preserve secrecy the reference to the ballot may be excluded from circulated copies.
+96. The Divisional Grand Master will advise the Grand Secretary of the names of all nominees and the Grand Secretary will thereupon conduct a postal ballot of the Lodges in each District where a vacancy will occur.
 97. The final date for return of the ballot papers shall be not later than 30th June in that year.
 182 November 2023 98.
 The Grand Secretary shall, immediately after that date, notify the Divisional Grand Master of the result of the ballot or ballots.
 ELECTION OF OTHEROFFICERS.
 99. Scheme of Distribution: Active and Honorary Offices will be allocated in accordance with the Scheme of Distribution in Schedule B. 100.
 Grand Master's Appointments: In making active appointments the Grand Master will have regard to the equitable distribution of offices throughout the country.
 183 November 2023 SCHEDULE A LODGE VISITATION - SUGGESTED CRITERIA This is a check list to assist panel members.
 It is not envisaged that every question will be applicable to every Lodge.
 1. Membership • Total membership • Active members • Country members • Reduced dues members • Non-financial members • What future officers are available?

-Are they Master Masons or PMs? • What percentage of members supports social / community functions? • If unsatisfactory, what is the reason and what steps are being taken to improve the situation? • What is an average number of visitors? • What is the extent of visiting other Lodges?
+Are they Master Masons or PMs? • What

+percentage of members supports social / community functions? • If unsatisfactory, what is the reason and what steps are being taken to improve the situation? • What is an average number of visitors? • What is the extent of visiting other Lodges?
 Who participates in visiting? • What plans does the Lodge have to attract new members and recover lapsed members? • What plans does the Lodge have to lift the level of interest and involvement of members? • Is there a determination by members to keep the Lodge functioning, even though it might be declining? • If so, what are the reasons and are they practical or emotional?
 2. Meeting Place • Who owns the premises? • Is there a management committee and is it active? • What is the standard of maintenance inside and out? • Does the exterior convey a favourable impression of the Craft? • What is the standard of heating, air conditioning, carpet, furniture, kitchen? • Does it confirm to health and safety requirements? • How attractive isit likely to be either to the Craft or to the community? • Can it be used for purposes other than Freemasonry? • What is the plan for maintenance and, if necessary, replacement?
 184 November 2023 3.
 Finances and Planning • What is the financial position of the Lodge? • Do dues coverthe costs?
 If not, how is the Lodge financed? • Is there a financial plan beyond the annual budget?' • Over what period does the plan extend? • What are the Lodge's financial reserves? • Are future contingencies budgeted for? • Is there a benevolence levy?
 4. Almoner • Isthere an active Almoner? • Does he have a visiting/telephoning programme or does he only respond to calls for assistance? • Is he on his own or does the Lodge have a pastoral committee to assist him? • Does he arrange transport for those requiring it?
 If not, who does? • How are widows cared for? • Does the Almoner have an Almoner's fund for his discretionary use?
 5. Ceremonial • Is the approved ritual followed? • What is the standard of work in the Lodge?
-(Good, bad, indifferent) • Are all Officers fully conversant with their duties? • Isthe DC skilled in ritual and ceremonial, and able to teach? • Do all officers attend rehearsal (including PMs allocated charges)? • Do potential officers attend rehearsal? • Do PMs (other than those to whom work has been allocated) come to rehearsal to help? • What steps are taken
+(Good, bad, indifferent) • Are all Officers fully conversant with their duties? • Isthe DC skilled in ritual and ceremonial, and able to teach? • Do all officers attend rehearsal (including PMs allocated charges)? • Do potential officers attend rehearsal? • Do PMs (other than those to whom work has been allocated) come to rehearsal to help? • What steps are taken Affidavit Exhibit 239 273.